mdcallag/mdcallag.github.io/linkbench-results.md

 * csecpq, dsecpq - CPU seconds /insert for the bench mark client (csecpq) and DBMS process (dsecpq).
 Note that dsecpq and dsec is bogus for Postgres (my scripts assume a long-lived process).
 * csec, dsec - CPU seconds for the benchmark client (csec) and DBMS process (dsec).
 See prior point for dsec and Postgres.
-* dbgb - database size in GB
+* dbgb - database size in GB.
+This includes everything in the database directory (db files, redo log, replication log, error log) and can be misleading.
+For example, unless replication logs are kept for the same time period for all DBMS it isn't comparable.
 * cnf - the DBMS and configuration

 ## Per second